Greetings from UW Study Abroad!

 Each and every credit that a student earns while abroad will apply to their UW transcript.
 The process for how that credit may apply will depend on the type of program the student participates in.
 Each program brochure has an “academics” section that helps to illuminate the kind of credit available and the process for acquiring it.
 You can find additional information about earning credit abroad on our website.

-While it can occasionally be frustrating to parents, UW Study Abroad must abide by the Family Educational Rights and Privacy Act (FERPA).
-This can sometimes mean that we cannot divulge student academic, financial or enrollment information to parents.
-Whenever possible, we encourage you to shift responsibility for all aspects of study abroad participation to your son or daughter.
-It will be an opportunity for growth.
+UW Study Abroad must abide by the Family Educational Rights and Privacy Act (FERPA).
+This can mean that we cannot divulge student academic, financial or enrollment information to parents.
 Find out more information about student educational privacy rights.
+Whenever possible, we encourage you to shift responsibility for all aspects of study abroad participation to your child.